 Dump pouches are considered to be invaluable pieces of kit to many shooters out there; I have a few friends and colleagues who swear by them.
 As for my own attitude towards dump pouches – this has changed over the years.

-I have used many dump pouches over the years, from drop leg dump pouches to dump pouches stacked on top of mag pouches, to finally settling on a compact folding dump pouch.
-This was until I realised that I could make better use of the space with something else; an extra rifle magazine, flashlight, or an extra tourniquet for example.
+I have used most types of dump pouches from drop-leg variants to compact and even those which stack on top of magazine pouches, finding the compact folding dump pouch to be my favourite.
+This was until I realised that I could make better use of the space with something else; an extra rifle mag, flashlight, or an extra tourniquet for example.
 For this reason I no longer use one.

 So what do I do to retain my magazines?

-- Tactical Reload – when conducting a tactical reload, my empty or partially full magazine goes straight back into an empty pouch, typically that which is least accessible.
+- Tactical Reload – when conducting a tactical reload, my empty or partially full magazine goes straight back into an empty pouch.

 If you decide to retain the dump pouch, it often sits well to your rear left/right side and may be stacked on top of your spare rifle magazine pouch.